senzee1984/InflativeLoading/README.md

 ## Improvements In The Future
 :bell: The following features and improvements are expected in the future.

-+ A separate loader for .NET programS.
++ A separate loader for .NET programs.

 + Add support for DLL export functions.